Welfare & Safeguarding

 We have a few guidelines in order to for everyone to get the most out of our club and ensure an enjoyable atmosphere.
 Additionally, we adhere to the Safeguarding guidelines set out by the British Fencing Association (see links to policy documents, below).

 We have new guidelines and documentation to help us keep our members safe when they train with us.
 Please click on the links below to see our health declaration form and the various rules we have put in place in order to train indoors safely.
-Please note that the Covid-19 Officer is Chris Higginson (M: 07805512224).
+Please note that the Covid-19 Officer is Simon Gnana-Pragasam (M: 07852226270).

 Equity Policy Statement